Aptamil Pepti 2 (from 6 months)

 Aptamil Pepti 2 is a whey-based extensively hydrolysed formula for the dietary management of mild to moderate Cow’s Milk Allergy from 6 months.
 Aptamil Pepti 2 can be used to complement a cow’s milk free weaning diet and can also be used to replace cow’s milk in drinks and cooked dishes and after weaning.

-Aptamil Pepti 2 is the only extensively hydrolysed infant formula that contains our unique prebiotic blend of galacto- and fructo-oligosaccharides (GOS/FOS), which encourage the growth of friendly bacteria in the gut and exert a beneficial effect on immunity by regulating the expression of inflammatory mediators1,2.
+Aptamil Pepti 2 is the only extensively hydrolysed infant formula that contains a blend of prebiotic galacto- and fructo-oligosaccharides (GOS/FOS), which encourage the growth of friendly bacteria in the gut and regulate the expression of inflammatory mediators1,2.
 They have also been shown to reduce allergic manifestations over 5 years3.

 Superior palatability: contains extensively hydrolysed whey protein, proven to be more palatable when compared to casein based EHFs.
 Aptamil Pepti 2 also contains lactose which positively impacts the infant gut microbiome and additionally improves the palatability of EHFs4,5.